ORNL-Fusion/tokdesigner-doc/docs/step2.rst

 .. code-block:: bash

-  collect.py --rdir0=. --rdir=SCAN --sdir=SUMMRAY --input=collect.json
+  collect.py --rdir0=. --rdir=SCAN --sdir=SUMMARY --input=collect.json

 This will collect output files in the simulation directory ``SCAN`` into the summary directory ``SUMMARY``.